Dr Grant Peterson

 Research Interests

-I maintain multiple research interests, including alternative theatre histories, musical theatre studies, gender and sexuality studies, theatre historiography, and student experience in educational settings.
+Dr. Peterson maintains diverse research interests, including alternative theatre histories, musical theatre studies, gender and sexuality studies, theatre historiography, and the student experience in educational settings.

-I was principal investigator for a Fapesp-funded partnership with University of Campinas in Brazil with Professor Larissa de Oliveira Neves, working on historiographical interrogations of marginalised theatre practices and exchanges between Great Britain and Brazil.
-I was also sponsor and mentor for the subsequent Fapesp-funded research fellowship at Brunel for Professor Larissa de Oliveira Neves.
+As principal investigator, Dr. Peterson led a Fapesp-funded partnership with the University of Campinas in Brazil alongside Professor Larissa de Oliveira Neves, focusing on historiographical explorations of marginalised theatre practices and cultural exchanges between Great Britain and Brazil.
+He also served as sponsor and mentor for Professor Neves during her subsequent Fapesp-funded research fellowship at Brunel University.